Colsterworth: Religion

-The parish church of St John the Baptist has been a Grade I listed building since 1966.
-It goes back to Saxon times, as indicated by the herring-bone stonework in the chancel.
-The Norman arches were preserved during Victorian renovation, of which this church is a prime example.
-The surrounding churchyard has been closed for almost a century, but is kept tidy by the Parish Council.
-Inside the church, behind the organ, is a stone sundial plate, cut with a penknife by Sir Isaac Newton when he was nine years of age.
+The Church of England parish church of St John the Baptist has been a Grade I listed building since 1966.
+It goes back to Anglo-Saxon times, as indicated by the herring-bone stonework in the chancel.
+The Norman arches were preserved during Victorian restoration, of which this church is a prime example.
+The surrounding churchyard has been closed for almost a century, but is maintained by the parish council.
+Inside the church, behind the organ, is a stone sundial plate, cut with a penknife by Isaac Newton when he was nine years of age.
 The stone, which has no gnomon, is mounted upside down below a carved wooden effigy of the scientist.
 Newton's mother, Hannah Ayscough (died 1679) and father, also called Isaac (died 1642), were buried in the church.

 St John the Baptist's belongs to the Colsterworth Group of Anglican churches, sharing a priest with Holy Cross at Great Ponton, St Guthlac's at Little Ponton with Woodnook, St James's at Skillington and St Andrew and St Mary's at Stoke Rochford with Easton.
 It is in the deanery of Beltisloe and the Diocese of Lincoln.

 Methodism came to Colsterworth about 1795.
 The present Methodist church in Back Lane dates from the 1830s and is part of the Grantham and Vale of Belvoir Methodist Circuit.